 The world would be a much nicer place if we expressed more intellectual humility and admitted to ourselves and others that we don't possess enough knowledge to sell advice in just any area we like.

 Why, when it comes to diet, don't we apply the same logic as with most other areas?
-You don't want your appendix operated on by an unqualified doctor, so don't accept a nutritionist without qualifications.
+You don't want your appendix operated by an unqualified “doctor”, so don't accept a nutritionist without qualifications.

 Don't believe experts that are not experts.
 Stop being fooled by looks, unrealistic promises and sweet talk.
-Stop giving your trust to unqualified individuals and feed this illogical and health-obstructing system.
+Stop giving your trust to unqualified individuals and feeding this illogical and health-obstructing system.

-Treat nutritionism like any other field of work and study.
+Treat nutrition like any other field of work and study.
 With no more respect, but also no less.